Home

 14.0 Each employee who is in the active employ of the Company (that is, either actually working, on vacation, or on an excused absence of not more than two (2) weeks as of the last day of vacation in which this Agreement is in effect, and who on that date has met the following conditions) year shall be entitled, except as otherwise provided herein, to a vacation with pay for that vacation year in accordance with the following schedule:

-Effective as of the vacation years commencing on or after August 1,1994 for employees hired before 3-1-99, Employees hired after 3-1-99 are covered by the Paid Time Off (PTO) Policy dated January 1, 2005.
+*Effective as of the vacation years commencing on or after August 1,1994 for employees hired before 3-1-99, Employees hired after 3-1-99 are covered by the Paid Time Off (PTO) Policy GP&P 000000112-RP in effect on the date of this agreement.

 Less than 5 years